 Official TOEFL Score Report or Official IELTS Report

 All applicants for international admissions must take the TOEFL, unless English is your native language.
 The minimum TOEFL score required is 90 (TOEFLibt) or 570 (paper).
 Applicants to the Nursing major must have a minimum TOEFL score of 100 (TOEFLibt) or 600 (paper).
 An IELTS score of 6.5 or better may be submitted in place of a TOEFL score.
+The TOEFL code for Delaware is 5811.
 Students who do not meet the minimum score requirements or who believe they need additional help with their English skills may wish to apply to the University's Conditional Admissions Program(CAP).
 Students who enroll in the Conditional Admissions Program are NOT required to submit a TOEFL or IELTS exam score.

 Application fee of US $75